Blood Hunt (comics)

-"Blood Hunt" is an American comic book crossover event, written by Jed MacKay with art by Pepe Larraz and Marte Gracia, published in 2024 by Marvel Comics.
+"Blood Hunt" is an American comic book crossover storyline written by Jed MacKay with art by Pepe Larraz and Marte Gracia, published in 2024 by Marvel Comics.
 The event involves the rise of the Vampire Nation, which is united by a single vision for the first time in millennia.

 Blood Hunt #1 was dedicated in memory of Paul Neary, with various other issues and tie-ins being dedicated in memory of Jeffrey Veregge, Don Perlin and Ray Chan.

 Publication history

 At the New York Comic Convention in October 2023, Marvel Comics teased "Blood Hunt" as the next major crossover event that will command its own main limited series, as well as tie-in issues and spinoff limited series.

 Blood Hunt is announced as a five-issue limited series written by the current Avengers scribe Jed MacKay debuting in May 2024.
-The series is a culmination of a naturally building story about the vampire apocalypse involving the Avengers, Blade, Bloodline, Spider-Man, Morbius, Hunter's Moon, Tigra, Doctor Strange, and Clea.
+The series is a culmination of a building story about the vampire apocalypse involving the Avengers, Blade, Bloodline, Spider-Man, Morbius, Hunter's Moon, Tigra, Doctor Strange, and Clea.

 Plot

 Lead-Up

-As Spider-Man fights a villain named Doctor Dark who has Darkforce abilities, he witnesses Doctor Dark suddenly vomit out some Darkforce as it rises to the sky.
-Meanwhile, Mister Fantastic and Invisible Woman notice numerous dimensional breaches.
-As Mister Fantastic suspects the Negative Zone is one of them, Invisible Woman points out one from the Darkforce Dimension.
-In Hell's Kitchen, Manhattan, Daredevil senses the change caused by the Darkforce Dimension and springs into action against the attacking vampires, saving as many civilians as he can.
-In an alley, Blade's daughter Bloodline fights some vampires.
-She kills some of them until Dracula shows up.
+As Spider-Man fights a villain named Doctor Dark who has Darkforce abilities, he witnesses Doctor Dark suddenly vomit Darkforce energy, which rises into the sky.
+Meanwhile, Mister Fantastic and Invisible Woman notice numerous dimensional breaches, including a breach in the Darkforce dimension.
+In Hell's Kitchen, Manhattan, Daredevil senses the change caused by the Darkforce and springs into action against the attacking vampire forces, saving as many civilians as he can.
+In an alley, Blade's daughter Bloodline fights a group of vampires.
+She kills some of them until Dracula appears.
 He states that the world is ending and advises her to come with him to save it.